 For centuries Tarnów was a multicultural centre where Polish, Hungarian, Jewish and Romani cultural traditions peacefully coexisted and even overlapped.
 Dating back to the 15th century, Jews made up an increasingly large part of the city’s intellectual and cultural elite for the 500 years leading up to World War II.
 At the outbreak of the war there were some 25,000 Jews living in Tarnów - accounting for 45% of the city’s total population.
 Over the next four years of Nazi occupation, however, they would be mercilessly persecuted, imprisoned and ultimately exterminated, primarily in the death camps of Bełżec and Auschwitz.

 Although almost no Jewish community has survived in Tarnów today, traces of the city’s Jewish heritage are still on prominent display.
 One of the city’s most conspicuous monuments is the charred remains of the bimah (the raised podium from which the Torah was read) from the 17th century synagogue which once stood just northeast of Tarnów’s market square.
 The surrounding area comprises the town’s former Jewish Quarter and just a few minutes further northeast visitors will come across a beautiful Moorish-style Jewish bathhouse, or mikvah (today the Stara Łaźnia restaurant).
-Also seek out The Nosh - a charming kosher cafe/shop/gallery/cultural centre nearby that has played a leading role in reviving Jewish culture in the area.

 While today’s Tarnów lacks a significant Jewish community, or even a proper cultural institution dedicated to the city’s Jewish heritage, the same cannot be said of the Tarnów Romani (gypsy) community.
 Like the Jews, the Romani were a nationless diaspora living in the region since the 15th century, which also suffered horrific (though much less discussed an documented) genocide at the hands of the Nazis during World War II.
 The region surrounding Tarnów in particular was the site of several known massacres of Romani communities.
 In the post-war era, when many surviving Jews left Poland for the new nation of Israel and other countries, ‘Operation Wisła’ actually saw the resettlement of Romani communities in Małopolska.
 Tarnów was particularly welcoming of the Romani after the war, establishing cultural centres, educational and social institutions to help support them.